kellyGipson/Pokedex-React.js/README.md

 # PokeDex App

-You can view the live project at: [https://kellygipson.github.io/Pokedex-React.js/](https://kellygipson.github.io/Pokedex-React.js/)
+You can view the live project at: [Pokedex App](https://kellygipson.github.io/Pokedex-React-Build/)

 This web app was created with React.js, SASS, and Typescript.